 - A single aluminum can will sit in a landfill for at least 500 years.
 All aluminum cans may be recycled.

 - 17 million barrels of oil are used to produce the plastic water bottles consumed in the United States each year.

-- If 25% of all American families used a reusable grocery style tote, we’d save a whopping 2.5 bill bags each year!
+- If 25% of all American families used a reusable shopping bag, we’d save a whopping 2.5 bill bags each year!

 How Does Recycling Work?